 If you plan to use the word(s) separately from the design, however, you may wish to file two separate trademark applications — one for the word(s) and one for the design.

 What is the official Trademark Office for Canada?

 The Canadian Intellectual Property Office (CIPO) is a part of Innovation, Science and Economic Development Canada.
 CIPO is a Special Operating Agency and is responsible for the administration and processing of the greater part of intellectual property (IP) in Canada.
 CIPO's areas of activity include trademarks, patents, copyright, industrial designs and integrated circuit topographies.

 What is the difference between a registered and an unregistered trademark?

-When you register your trademark, you get the sole right to use the mark across Canada for 15 years.
-Under the amended Trademarks Act, however, new marks filed for registration after June 19, 2019, will be protected for ten years.
+When you register your trademark, you get the sole right to use the mark across Canada for 10 years.
 You can renew your trademark every ten years after that.

 Technically, a registered trademark is one that has been entered in the Register of Trademarks, as managed by the Registrar.
 Registration is direct evidence that you own the trademark.
 In Canada, should a trademark dispute occur, the registered owner does not have to prove they own the trademark — that duty falls to the challenger.